 Housing Successors that are in compliance with housing regulations are permitted under SB 341 to develop transit housing and are to separately report such expenditures in the annual report.
-For 2020-21, the Housing Successor did not develop or assist in the development of any Transit Housing and thus has no expenditures to report.
+For 2021-22, the Housing Successor did not develop or assist in the development of any Transit Housing and thus has no expenditures to report.
+However, the administrative costs for FY 2021-22 include development of a Master Development Agreement and Disposition and Development Agreement for the Orbisonia Heights/Village project, which is Transit Housing.